highbyte/dotnet-6502/docs/tools/scripting/configuration.md

 # Configuration

 On desktop targets, scripting is configured under the `"Highbyte.DotNet6502.Scripting"` section.
-The shipped `appsettings.json` contains packaged defaults; user changes are stored in the host-specific `appsettings.user.json` overlay under the OS local application data folder, not beside the shipped executable.
+The shipped `appsettings.json` contains packaged defaults; user changes are stored in the host-specific `appsettings.user.json` overlay under the OS local application data directory, not beside the shipped executable.
 On the Avalonia Browser app, the same section is persisted in browser `localStorage` by the settings UI.

 When `ScriptDirectory` is empty, desktop hosts use the shared user script directory: